 - Is peanut oil good for you?
 Each serving contains a good amount of vitamin E and mono- and polyunsaturated fatty acids, which can be useful for heart health and blood sugar control.

-- The peanut oil price, versatility and widespread availability may also be beneficial for consumers as well.
+- The peanut oil price, versatility and widespread availability may also be beneficial for consumers.

 - Despite the relatively high smoke point of peanut oil, it’s also high in unsaturated fatty acids, which are more susceptible to oxidation when exposed to heat.
 It also contains a high amount of pro-inflammatory omega-6 fatty acids.